-With a sea of aftermarket exhaust systems in the marketplace from all over the world, it can be difficult even for the discerning customer to decypher what makes the difference between a quality system, a cheap system, and when you're just paying for an brand name.
+With a sea of aftermarket exhaust systems in the marketplace from all over the world, it can be difficult even for the discerning customer to decipher what makes the difference between a quality system, a cheap system, and when you're just paying for an brand name.

 Far more engineering goes in to the design of an exhaust system than many realize.
-From a performance perspective, there is a fine balance between exhaust backpressure and exhaust gas velocity.
+From a performance perspective, there is a fine balance between exhaust back-pressure and exhaust gas velocity.
 Too large a diameter pipe, and low down power and torque is sacrificed (particularly on naturally aspirated cars), too small a diameter or added restrictions and bottle necks in the system, and the engine is unable to push gasses out of the combustion chamber efficiently, reducing power and torque.
 There are many other technical aspects such as "scavenging effect" which are beyond the scope of this document, but the point is, it's not as simple as just strap on a drain pipe and gains for days.
-A "quality" exhaust system maximises performance gains by design.
+A "quality" exhaust system maximizes performance gains by design.

 Invidia High Performance employ a team of engineers and conduct thorough research and development for every single exhaust component they manufacture, ensuring performance to match the customer's needs in every instance, including the use of the highest quality High Flow Catalytic Converters where applicable.

 What an exhaust sounds like is typically the number one factor when choosing a system.
 The acoustics of an exhaust system are hugely complex.
 Many people believe that all an exhaust does is muffle the natural tone of the engine, but in the vast majority of cases this is far from the truth, in fact companies like Ferrari, Lamborghini, Pagani, Porsche and alike all spend massive amounts of time and money "fine tuning" their exhaust systems to sound exactly how they want them to.
 Put a straight pipe on just about any hypercar and that distinctive engine note is lost.